-My research has focused on the biology of marine larvae and early juveniles.
-I am particularly interested in the physical and biological factors that drive year-to-year variation in populations of ecologically and commercially important fish and crustaceans.
-My work has involved a combination of field observation, laboratory experimentation, and mathematical modeling.
-I am planning to retire in 2015 and will not be accepting new students for the fall term of 2014.
+My scholarly activities are focused on the ecology of crustacean larvae.
+I am particularly interested in the factors that drive year-to-year variation in population size.
+I am retired from the teaching faculty and I am not accepting new students.
 However, I will be available to serve on graduate-student advisory committees for the foreseeable future.

 Ecology of non-indigenous crab species in the Middle Atlantic Bight.